Some canonical metrics {\em via} Aubin's local deformations: Proof of Theorem

 It is not hard to see that, for a suitable choice of $\alpha_1\neq...\neq\alpha_n$, the coefficients of $[(f'')^2+f'f''']$ in the equations do not vanish: this allows us to compute $x_j^2$ as

 However, inserting this into the other equation, we obtain

 which implies

 and this is clearly impossible.
-Since $p\neq p_0$, we have that the Cotton tensor $\cott_{\tilde{g}}$ cannot identically vanish at $p$. \end{case} \begin{case}[$p\in B_r\setminus B_{r/2}$] As usual, let us suppose that $\cott_{\tilde{g}}$ identically vanishes at $p$.
-If $\cott$ does not vanish at $p$, we can exploit the argument of Theorem \ref{t-aub} to conclude that, if we eventually choose $\lambda$ out of a finite set of values, this is impossible.
-Therefore, $\cott\equiv 0$ at $p$, which is a contradiction, by the proof of Case 1; hence, $\cott_{\tilde{g}}$ does not vanish at $p$. \end{case} By the hypothesis of compactness on $M$, we repeat the argument of the proof finitely-many times to conclude that
+Since $p\neq p_0$, we have that the Cotton tensor $\cott_{\tilde{g}}$ cannot identically vanish at $p$. \end{case} \begin{case}[$p\in S\setminus B_{r/2}$] As usual, let us suppose that $\cott_{\tilde{g}}$ identically vanishes at $p$.
+If $\cott$ does not vanish at $p$, we can exploit the argument of Theorem \ref{t-aub} to conclude that, if we possibly choose $\lambda$ out of a finite set of values, this is impossible.
+Therefore, $\cott\equiv 0$ at $p$, which is a contradiction, by the proof of Case 1; hence, $\cott_{\tilde{g}}$ does not vanish at $p$. \end{case} The hypothesis of compactness on $M$ proves the claim. \end{proof}